Test ID: STICK Tick-Borne Antibodies, Modified 2-Tier, ELISA, Serum

 Interpretation

 A positive immunofluorescence assay (titer ≥1:64) suggests current or previous infection.
-In general, the higher the titer, the more likely the patient has an active infection.
-Four-fold rises in titer also indicate active infection.
+Seroconversion or a four-fold rise in titer is indicate active infection.

 Lyme disease: